-The School Board is the trustee, or fiduciary, for its School Activity Fund and the Sales Tax Collection Fund.
-All of the School Board's fiduciary activities are reported in a separate Comparative Statement of Assets and Liabilities, accompanied by supporting schedules on pages 117 through 120.
+The School Board is the trustee, or fiduciary, for its Sales Tax Collection Fund.
+All of the School Board's fiduciary activities are reported in a separate Statement of Fiduciary Net Position and Statement of Changes of Fiduciary Net Position pages 37-38.
 These activities have been excluded from the School Board's other financial statements because the School Board cannot use these assets to finance its operations.
 The School Board is responsible for ensuring that the assets reported in these funds are used for their intended purposes.